heartcombo/simple_form/README.md

 end
 ```

-**SimpleForm** also allows you to use optional elements.
+**Simple Form** also allows you to use optional elements.
 For instance, let's suppose you want to use
 hints or placeholders, but you don't want them to be generated automatically.
 You can set their
 default values to `false` or use the `optional` method.
 Is preferable to use the `optional` syntax: